Election of Uthman: External influence

 Ibn Awf also consulted the notable figures from Mecca, Medina, and the garrison towns, who were present in Medina.
 In particular, the Quraysh elite strongly supported Uthman, writes Madelung.
 The Makhzumite leader Abd Allah ibn Abi Rabi'a of the Quraysh reportedly warned Ibn Awf, "If you pledge allegiance to Ali, we shall hear and disobey, but if you pledge allegiance to Uthman, we shall hear and obey.
 So fear God, Ibn Awf."
-Ali was vocal about the divine and exclusive right of Muhammad's kin to succeed him, which would have jeopardized the future ambitions of other Qurayshites for leadership.
+Ali was vocal about the divine and exclusive right of Muhammad's descendants to leadership, which would have jeopardized the future ambitions of other Qurayshites for leadership.

 Decision

 The most common tradition here is that Ibn Awf publicly offered the caliphate to Ali on two conditions: First, he should follow the Quran and the Sunna (Muhammad's precedent), and second, he should follow the example of the first two caliphs, namely, Abu Bakr and Umar.
 Ali accepted the first condition but declined the second one, adding that he would rely only on his judgment in the absence of any precedent from the Quran and the Sunna.
 Ibn Awf then presented the same conditions to Uthman who readily accepted them.
 This is also the version preferred by Mavani, Kennedy, Afsaruddin, Shaban, Shah-Kazemi, and Aslan.
-Alternatively, Crone and Keaney present another (Sunni) version in which Ali replies that he would follow Abu Bakr and Umar to the best of his ability, whereas Uthman simply answered yes and received the mandate from Ibn Awf.
+Alternatively, Crone and Keaney present another (Sunni) version in which Ali replies that he would follow Abu Bakr and Umar to the best of his ability, whereas Uthman simply answered affirmatively and received the mandate from Ibn Awf.
 This second account suggests a clear preference for Uthman by Ibn Awf.